About Configuring Sources in Internet Access Rules

 - Composite sources do not include ports or protocols.

-- Sources accept public IPs and private non-routable IPs (RFC-1918 compliant).
-You may add public IPs for Registered Networks in Secure Access.
+- You may add public IPs for Registered Networks in Secure Access.

-- Sources do not require a deployed IPsec tunnel for the source IP addresses.
+- IP addresses do not require a deployed IPsec tunnel.

 When you add various network address components for a source on a rule, Secure Access creates a single source entry.
 You can add multiple composite sources on a rule.

-- The IPs and CIDR blocks added to the source are OR'ed together.
+- The IPs, CIDR blocks, and wildcard masks that you add to the source are OR'ed together.

 For example: